shomeier/NemakiWareWiki/Install-CouchDB.md

 ---
-NemakiWare use [CouchDB](http://couchdb.apache.org/) as its back end, so you must install CouchDB first of all.
+NemakiWare use [CouchDB](http://couchdb.apache.org/) as its back end, so first of all you must install CouchDB by yourself.
+NemakiWare installer does not install CouchDB.

 ##CouchDB installation TIPS
 ###Package installer